 There are few things more infuriating than faithfully paying your car insurance premiums year after year only to feel that they failed you when you need them most.
 Why?
 You struck a deer or got yourself in a car accident, but the insurance company's valuation of your totaled car is way too low.
-It was hard enough dealing with the loss of your car (read our tips on how to keep a totaled car), and now you’re worried about being underwater on your auto loan and having challenges purchasing a replacement car.
-You look online and you see that your car is selling for way more than the insurance company's settlement offer, and you feel cheated.
+It was hard enough dealing with the loss of your car, and now you're worried about being underwater on your auto loan and having challenges purchasing a replacement car.
+You look online or check auto salvage prices and you see that your car is selling for way more than the insurance company's settlement offer, and you feel cheated.

 How to Negotiate on a Total Loss Smartly